chisophugis/lbd/source/oldver.rst

     ...
   }

-As chapter "function call", LowerCall() handle the outgoing arguments passing in function call.
+As chapter "function call", the role of LowerCall() is handling the outgoing arguments passing in function call.

 3. Above changes is mandatory.
 There are some changes are adviced to follow.
 Like the below.